Tualtaim/Valioliiga/README.md

 # ValioliigaVeikkaus

 A program that calculates the points for a Premier league sweep.
-Sweep includes the league table, first manager to be sacked, winner of league cup and FA cup and fice best goalscorers of the season.
+Sweep includes the league table, first manager to be sacked, winner of league cup and FA cup and five best goalscorers of the season.